 Geraldine’s response is not to cower.
 Instead, she is fighting back and advocating for LGBT rights in Latin America and the Caribbean.
 Geraldine is committed to continuing to work for an NGO, learning from incredible human rights lawyers, and using her experience to make a change in her country and in Latin America in general.

 Geraldine had tremendous support for her human rights career while studying at Notre Dame.
 Geraldine talked about her career dreams with international human rights Professor Douglas Cassel and he told her about the Robert F. Kennedy Center.
-Geraldine applied to a job posting on their website and started her internship in the fall.
+Geraldine applied to a job posting on their website and started her internship in the fall of 2016.

 If you are interested in working for the Robert F. Kennedy Center, they have summer internships for 2Ls.

-If you want to learn more about international human rights careers and careers for LLMs, schedule an appointment with Patti McLaughlin, the CDO’s international career counselor.
+If you want to learn more about international human rights careers and careers for LLMs, schedule an appointment with a CDO counselor.